TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedLabels/Index.rst

 they used, so that they can be translated and thus generate a proper output when a specific language is requested.

-For instance, if :code:`config.language = de` and the German translations are installed, you will see this page for "indexed search":
+For instance, if the page is accessed in the language "de" and the German translations are installed, you will see this page for "indexed search":

 .. figure:: ../Images/IndexedSearchGerman.png
    :alt: Indexed search in German